stargate-bukkit/Stargate-Bukkit/README.md

 of [PseudoKnight's fork](https://github.com/PseudoKnight/Stargate-Bukkit).
 This fork's main purpose is to create a clean version of Stargate compliant with Spigot 1.17, even if it means changing the entire project's previous structure.

+## License

+Stargate is licensed under GNU Lesser General Public License.
+This includes every source and resource file.
+See the HEADER file for a more detailed license description.

 ## Migration

 This plugin should be compatible with configurations from the Stargate plugin all the way back.
 The nethergate.gate